Cyranium/Cyranium/README.md

 - I dont know how to code anything with code, i just use block programming.
 - U-571 Is a Good Movie Watch it i recommend it.
 - The Lead coder of the deprecated project Trash-bot (Roska-botti)
-- The Secondary coder of the project SilentSpot at [@eduthings](https://github.com/eduthings)

 [![Contribution Stats](https://github-contribution-stats.vercel.app/api/?username=Cyranium)](https://github.com/LordDashMe/github-contribution-stats/)